-Now his dad [the neighbor with the TV problem] and my dad would go and unload the shrimp that they caught in that days work and put it into those somewhat bigger boats.
+Now his (Steven's uncle) dad and my dad would go and unload the shrimp that they caught in that day's work and put it into those somewhat bigger boats.
 In the lake.
 That was all in lake fishing.
 And then they would bring that right there in Golden Meadow.
 They had a factory there that could process the shrimp and put them in cans.
 White shrimp.
 They would not trawl those brownies like we trawl.
 They would not trawl that at all.
 Did not have to.
 They had enough white shrimp.
-That's what I meant by in those days nobody would fish in bayous, small bays, duck ponds, whatever.
+That's what I meant -- in those days nobody would fish in bayous, small bays, duck ponds, whatever.
 None of that.
 As the shrimp went out they'd catch them, they'd process them.
 The shrimp was big enough in those days to even peel shrimp with the people.
 Peel them.
 Peel them by hand.
 Now, you've got a machine to peel them.
 And a machine can peel them that long.
 In those days, they did not catch them that long because you could not peel them, so you had to catch the bigger size.
-If you go in that little bay, in that little bay that I just talked to you about... you would catch the little ones.
-Then you'd go to deliver that to that boat... well they'd say we are not going to take your day's work today.
-Be sure not to go there tomorrow or we ain't going to buy your shrimp.
+If you go in that little bay ... you would catch the little ones.
+Then you'd go to deliver that to that boat... well they'd say, "We are not going to take your day's work today.
+Be sure not to go there tomorrow or we ain't going to buy your shrimp."